reondaze-a/Streamlit-Project/README.md

 And I also used a self-made module: pkmn_func.py

-To launch it on your local machine, pull the repository to your local machine and then use a command shell(CMD, Git Bash, PowerShell) and direct yourself to the repository's directory, then enter the command: `streamlit run app.py` or `streamlit run app2.py`
+To launch it on your local machine, pull the repository to your local machine and then use a command shell(CMD, Git Bash, PowerShell) and direct yourself to the repository's directory.
+Go to `.streamlit` directory and disable or delete the `config.toml` file.
+Then in the command shell, enter the command: `streamlit run app.py` or `streamlit run app2.py`.

 **Must have streamlit installed on your machine!**
-If you don't you can run the command `pip install streamlit`
+If you don't you can run the command `pip install streamlit`.